woman standing in front of a fridge looking to stress eat

 Instead of indulging an addictive habit, reward yourself with an occasional piece of cake or ice cream cone.
 In fact, you can often eat what you want but be mindful of the portion size.
 For example, eat one square of dark chocolate.
 Allow the treat to slowly melt in your mouth.
 Be mindful about the smell, taste and texture to enhance your experience.

 If you think you’re stress eating and need help to stop, contact an Allina Health Weight Management expert by calling 763-236-0904 or completing this appointment request form.
-They will work with you to develop plan that is uniquely suited to you and your wellness goals.
+We will work with you to develop a plan that is uniquely suited to you and your wellness goals.

 WHAT YOU CAN DO